 The prerequisite to get WordPress user accounts registered on your site is to approve them.
 But too many user registrations in one go can become a problem for the admin to approve one by one.
 Hence the need for approving WordPress user accounts without logging into the dashboard.

 In a busy membership site, where users register every minute, the admin has no time to approve each account manually.
+An Admin can get WordPress accounts that need to be approved almost every minute.
 Also, manual approval of WordPress user accounts will slow down the workflow of the site as well.
 Thus RegistrationMagic offers the feature of Account Activation via Mail.

 Here the admin can be sure of approving each WordPress user account manually, minus the hassle of logging into the dashboard every time.
 The admin will not have to activate or approve each user one by one.
 Instead, the plugin will automate this task and make it a matter of one click for the admin.
 This will also ensure that the user has a verified mail id since the account approval will be done through a verification mail.

-So, let’s start today’s tutorial by first creating a form that will create WordPress user accounts on your site.
-Then we will go ahead and get into the process of approving user accounts without logging into the dashboard.
+So, let’s start today’s tutorial by first creating a form that will create WordPress accounts on your site.
+Then we will go ahead and get into the process of approving these WordPress free accounts without logging into the dashboard.

 Build Account Creation Forms

-Install the RegistrationMagic plugin on your site.
+Step1: Install the RegistrationMagic plugin on your site.
+The WordPress user approval plugin will help you approve new users of WordPress.
 Next, you will find the plugin menu on your menu panel.
 From there, click on the All Forms link.

-In the left corner, you will find the New Form link.
-When you click on it, a pop up will appear with two form options.
+Step3: In the left corner, you will find the New Form link.
+When you click on it, a pop-up will appear with two form options.
 One will let you create a WordPress user account on form submission and one that does not create a user account on your site.
 This means if you want to create a WordPress registration form or a WordPress contact form.

 Publish the Form